 We had so much fun doing natural science activities with kids.
-So today I am going to continue to collect more natural science activity ideas.
-Today I’m putting together a list of science activities for kids about leaves: leaf color change, leaf function and structure, … These can easily built into a plant life cycle unit or tree unit.
+So today I am going to continue to collect more natural science activity ideas for kids about leaves: leaf color change, leaf function and structure, … These can easily built into a plant life cycle unit or tree unit.
 They are perfect for the fall season, but actuall all seasons.

 Science Experiments for Kids About Leaves